Most Shopify shoppers don’t buy on their first visit. They browse, find something they love, mentally save it for later, then leave.

 Track wishlist revenue, not just saves

 Total wishlists is a vanity metric.
-The number that matters is revenue attributed to wishlist sessions, and your wishlist app should report it.
-Magic Wishlist counts revenue from any order placed by a shopper who saved an item, including guest checkouts.
+The number that matters is revenue attributed to wishlist sessions.
+Your wishlist app should report it.

 What to do after the first week